raphael-proust/OGL-SRD5/pages/10.gameplay/default.10.md

 #### Ranged Attacks in Close Combat

 Aiming a ranged attack is more difficult when a foe is next to you.
-When you make a ranged attack with a weapon, a spell, or some other means, you have disadvantage on the attack roll if you are within 5 feet of a hostile creature who can see you and who isn't incapacitated.
+When you make a ranged attack with a weapon, a spell, or some other means, you have disadvantage on the attack roll if you are within 1.5m of a hostile creature who can see you and who isn't incapacitated.

 ### Melee Attacks

 Used in hand-to-hand combat, a melee attack allows you to attack a foe within your reach.
 A melee attack typically uses a handheld weapon such as a sword, a warhammer, or an axe.
 A typical monster makes a melee attack when it strikes with its claws, horns, teeth, tentacles, or other body part.
 A few spells also involve making a melee attack.

-Most creatures have a 5-foot **reach** and can thus attack targets within 5 feet of them when making a melee attack.
-Certain creatures (typically those larger than Medium) have melee attacks with a greater reach than 5 feet, as noted in their descriptions.
+Most creatures have a 1.5m **reach** and can thus attack targets within 1.5m of them when making a melee attack.
+Certain creatures (typically those larger than Medium) have melee attacks with a greater reach than 1.5m, as noted in their descriptions.

 Instead of using a weapon to make a melee weapon attack, you can use an **unarmed strike**: a punch, kick, head-butt, or similar forceful blow (none of which count as weapons).
 On a hit, an unarmed strike deals bludgeoning damage equal to 1 + your Strength modifier.
 You are proficient with your unarmed strikes.